Giskard-AI/giskard/python-client/docs/getting-started/index.md

 Testing Machine Learning applications can be tedious.
 Since ML models depend on data, testing scenarios depend on the domain specificities and are often infinite.

 <p align="center">
-**Where to start testing?
+<strong>Where to start testing?
 Which tests to implement?
 What issues to cover?
-How to implement the tests?**
+How to implement the tests?</strong>
 </p>

 <p align="center">